dmitryro/mqm/docs/install_project.rst

     (Martin:)
     fab -u martin install
-    102666GHOST (enter the MySQL password on Maworaa1) ma040978work (enter your user account password on Maworaa)
+    102666GHOST (enter the MySQL password on Maworaa1 & Maworaa3)
+    kexede29 / MA280976work (enter your user account password on Maworaa1/Maworaa3)

 - Shell output should return the following::